Product management interviews can vary wildly from company to company and even team to team.

 Typically, these interviews will kick off with a fairly open ended question which requires the candidate to propose a strategy for working through the product challenge.
 After that, the candidate will walk the interviewer through his/her approach.

 The interviewer will typically probe for on key product considerations, asking about aspects like, but not limited to: how the candidate might design the product (e.g., sketch or whiteboard rough wireframes), what analysis they might do to determine if it's working, key technical considerations (e.g., which data to save or what they'd want to be able to measure) and how they'd promote the product at launch.

 "I like to take a particular feature on our roadmap and tell the candidate there are 3 options to build it.
-One of them is the full feature, with takes 6 months to build and comes with all the bells and whistles.
+One of them is the full feature, which takes 6 months to build and comes with all the bells and whistles.
 Then I provide two shorter ways to build it and lay those out.
 The core question is which would you pursue and why?
-There isn't a right answer but I want to see them think through the options logically and demonstrating PM skills like strategic thinking, prioritization abilities, communication, etc. For example, many candidates miss prioritization all together.
-They don't even ask why this feature is on the roadmap all together!"
+There isn't a right answer but I want to see them think through the options logically and demonstrate PM skills like strategic thinking, prioritization abilities, communication, etc. For example, many candidates miss prioritization altogether.
+They don't even ask why this feature is on the roadmap altogether!"

 Walter Lee, Head of Product at Leanplum, ex-Google PM and engineer

 Cross-functional expertise interviews are all about non-product managers assessing how you'll collaborate with people like them.
 For example, you might have cross-functional expertise interviews with engineers, data science, product marketers, designers and support and operations employees.
 The goal of these interviews is to determine if you'll be a productive partner to that discipline.